 Some hosting providers require you to place public files inside a specific folder, such as public_html or www.
 When users navigate to your URL, they see the index page located in the designated folder.

-Using a hosting account at Pair Networks, as in our example, public files must be placed in the /usr/home/USERNAME/public_html/USERNAME.pairserver.com/ folder (the word "USERNAME" would replaced by your personal username),
+Using a hosting account at Pair Networks, as in our example, public files must be placed in the public_html folder.

 8. In the Web URL field, type the URL at which users will access the site.